 To speed healing, take care of open herpes sores.
 To reduce outbreaks, take care of your health.
-And to keep from infecting others, learn how to avoid spreading the virus.
+And talk with your healthcare provider about antiviral medicines.
+To keep from infecting others, get treatment and talk with your provider about medicines to reduce spreading the virus.
+Learn other ways to prevent spreading the virus.

 Take ibuprofen or acetaminophen to limit any pain.